-The Trigger Point Therapy Workbook is used more than any books in our house except the Bible and the Calvin and Hobbes anthologies (and some graphic novel series Caroline is currently obsessed with).
+The Trigger Point Therapy Workbook is one of the most used books in our home.
 If we go out of town, it is on the packing list.
-It’s my go to book.
-The Trigger Point Therapy Workbook has probably saved us thousands of dollars in medical treatment over the years.
+It’s my go-to book.
+Understanding trigger points and having this book for a reference has saved us thousands of dollars in medical treatment over the years.

 What are Trigger Points?

 Trigger points are described this way in the book: